Landlord Insurance for Rental Properties

 Put multiple properties on one policy

-slightly more complex option, as certain insurance providers might be willing to offer you a multi-property deal for your situation.
+This is a slightly more complex option, as many insurance providers might not be willing to offer you a multi-property deal for your situation.
 It’s available with some insurers, but there’s definitely less of a selection to choose from, which could result in higher premiums.

-It varies massively, and it is quite tough to gauge an accurate estimation of how much landlord insurance will cost you without knowing your specific requirements, but the cost generally depends on the size of the property and which policy you choose to go with.
+It varies massively and it is near-impossible to gauge an accurate estimation of how much landlord insurance will cost you without knowing your specific requirements, but the price generally depends on the size of the property and the policy you choose.

 Rather than making your decision based on price alone, it is important to choose the policy that best suits your personal situation and needs.
 Why?
-Because although it may seem great to pay the cheap option at the time, it could come back to haunt you should you be caught up in a legal battle without property owners’ liability insurance, or if you miss out on valuable income without unoccupied property cover.
+Because although it may seem great to pay less premiums at the time, it could come back to haunt you should you be caught up in a legal battle without property owners’ liability insurance, or if you miss out on valuable income without unoccupied property cover, for example.

 One tip that might help lower the unavoidable cost of landlord insurance is tenant referencing.

-This basically means getting to know your tenants and being able to notify insurance companies of the people that will be living in your property.
+This basically means getting to know your tenants and being able to tell the insurance companies what type of people will be living in your property.

-Insurance providers may consider it a good risk management protocol, which should help you get more specific policy terms.
+Insurance providers may consider it a good risk management protocol, which should help you get more specific policy terms, and therefore, cheaper premiums.

-Here is a quick outline of what the best landlord insurance should cover:
+Here is a quick list of what the best landlord insurance should cover: